stryker-mutator/stryker4s/README.md

 ## Getting Started
 Stryker4s is a mutation testing framework for Scala.
 It allows you to test your tests by temporarily inserting bugs.

-We do not (yet) have a SBT plugin or any other easy ways to run the project.
-The easiest way to test the project right now is by cloning the repository, creating a `stryker4s.conf` file with a `base-dir` of your poject and running Stryker4s with `sbt run`.
-As of now, the only supported build tool is SBT.
+We do not (yet) have a SBT plugin or other easy ways to run the project.
+However, the [command test-runner](docs/CONFIGURATION.md#test-runner) should allow you to run the project with any build-tool.
+The easiest way to test the project right now is by cloning the repository, creating a `stryker4s.conf` file with a `base-dir` of your project and running Stryker4s with `sbt run`.

 ## Configuration
 See [CONFIGURATION.md](docs/CONFIGURATION.md) for setting up your `stryker4s.conf` file.